AdaoG0n/42-libft/README.md

 ### Objective

-Create a library called libft.a, which will contain various implemented functions,<br/>
+Create a library called `libft.a`, which will contain various implemented functions,<br/>
 with behaviors similar to the functions of the standard C language library (libc),<br/>
 but with the prefix `ft_` in the function names.<br/>